 Shaw elaborates his point of view by relating the story of an old lady, one of his relatives.
 She consulted a doctor about the symptoms of the need for a holiday or change.
 After diagnosing her depression the doctor prescribed a strong dose of digitalis a drug for heart patients.
 After using the drug she did not die because she was quite strong.
 Instead of medicine, she needed change and rest.
 A herbalist would have treated a heart patient and a farm laborer in the same way.
 Even heretical methods are used by some doctors.
 Quacks treat their patients with the help of herbs, plants, poisons, charms, and spells; while the doctors prescribe patent medicines.
 Hence, there is no difference between the two.

 Q:3 Write a note on quacks in Pakistan.

 Or Do quacks earn more than qualified doctors?

 A quack is an unqualified doctor.
 Bernard Shaw says that quacks, all over Europe are earning more than qualified doctors.
 Pakistan is no exception.
 A large number of quacks in Pakistan are earning, rather earning more than qualified doctors.
-Majority of the population in Pakistan is middle or poor class.
+The majority of the population in Pakistan is middle or poor class.
 These classes of people can’t afford the high fees demanded by qualified doctors.
-Moreover the prices of the allopathic medicines are rising day by day.
+Moreover, the prices of the allopathic medicines are rising day by day.
 The people, therefore, consult homeopathic doctors or quacks who treat the people cheaply.
-Besides this, the quacks exploit the ignorance, illiteracy and superstition of the masses.
+Besides this, the quacks exploit the ignorance, illiteracy, and superstition of the masses.

-In this the quacks attract more patients than the qualified doctors do.
+In this, the quacks attract more patients than qualified doctors do.
 Hence, they earn more.
 Another factor is that there is no law in the country prohibiting the quacks from practice.
-Sometimes deaths are caused by the treatment of quacks; but these are in rare cases.
+Sometimes deaths are caused by the treatment of quacks, but these are in rare cases.
 Unless a law against quacks is passed, their thriving practice will continue